rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - includeInsightsMarker - System.Boolean: Specifies whether to include the insights marker.
     - userAccessObjectsFilter - System.Boolean: Filter objects with user access enabled.
     - objectIdsFilter - list of System.Strings: Object IDs to filter.
+    - platformFilter - list of Platforms: Platform to filter.
+    - platformCategoryFilter - list of PlatformCategorys: Platform category to filter.
+    - cloudAccountIdsFilter - list of System.Strings: Cloud account IDs to filter.
+    - resourceGroupsFilter - list of System.Strings: Resource groups to filter.
+    - regionsFilter - list of System.Strings: Regions to filter.
+    - dataTypeIdsFilter - list of System.Strings: Data Type IDs to filter.
+    - firstSeenTimeRange - UserTimeRangeInput: First seen time range specified in the local timezone of the user.
+    - lastAccessTimeRange - UserTimeRangeInput: Last access time range specified in the local timezone of the user.
+    - creationTimeRange - UserTimeRangeInput: Creation time range specified in the local timezone of the user.
     - first - System.Int32: Returns the first n elements from the list.
     - after - System.String: Returns the elements in the list that come after the specified cursor.
     - last - System.Int32: Returns the last n elements from the list.